-Command Line Rules extend the whitelisting coverage to file-less attacks which make use of already trusted applications to infect PCs.
-Such attacks does not exist as a file and can remain undetected by antivirus programs and threatens to the security of the user’s system.
+Command Line Rules extend the whitelisting coverage to file-less attacks that make use of already trusted applications to infect PCs.
+Such attacks do not exist as a file and can remain undetected by antivirus programs and threaten the security of the user’s system.

 This advanced feature of SecureAPlus enables users to make additional rules on top of the default ones to increase the overall security of SecureAPlus according to user preference and technical knowledge.

 The following are instructions for basic operation and creation of command line rules:

 - Launch SecureAPlus and select App Settings.
 In the App Settings menu, click on Application Whitelisting > Command Line Settings.